 5How To Fake It Till You Make It

-If you aren't feeling it in life right now, you should try the ol' "fake it till you make it" trick therapists and life coaches often suggest.
+If you aren't feeling it in life right now, life coaches and therapists often suggest people try the ol' "fake it till you make it" trick.
 "In my practice, I say this at least 10 times a day," psychiatrist Jenys Allende, MD tells Bustle.
 "For example, I commonly hear, 'I have no energy' and ask, 'OK, so what would a person with energy do?'"
-Whatever your answer is, do that.
+And whatever your answer is — do that.

 6How To Get Through An Anxious Moment

 Ever notice how anxiety can overwhelm your brain, and make you assume the worst?
-When that happens, it can help to go with it and allow yourself to "imagine the worst possible outcome and then design a response plan," Carlucci says.
+Believe it or not, when that happens, it can actually be helpful to go with it and allow yourself to "imagine the worst possible outcome and then design a response plan," Carlucci says.
 "This allows [you] to feel prepared."

 While it may sound counterproductive, it's a trick therapists teach anxious clients that can actually help them get through super stressful moments, and come out the other side.